-Internet Matters, a not for profit organisation dedicated to helping keep children safe online is supporting Anti-Bullying Week.
-Internet Matters has advice specifically designed for parents to learn about a range of online issues including cyberbullying.
+Internet Matters, a not for profit organisation dedicated to helping keep children safe online has advice specifically designed for parents to learn about a range of online issues including cyberbullying.
 Visit the site for practical tips and access to other organisations that can help your child if they are being cyberbullied.
 As a BT Broadband customers can you also activate Parental Controls, which enables you to set content filters, time restrictions and you can even block certain websites.

 What does cyberbullying mean?

 Cyberbullying is a type of online bullying that occurs on social networks, chat rooms, emails, messaging apps or on forums.
 It can be private, or public so that other people can see it and potentially join in.

 According to ChildLine there has been an 87% rise in cyberbullying between 2012 and 2013.
 Types of cyberbullying include:

 - Posting private pictures online without permission